 Learn more: Online video security

 This is an ideal feature for lengthy conference videos.
-It helps both maximize views and audience engagement.
+It helps both maximizes views and audience engagement.

 Learn more: Chapter markers

 Analytics to track conference stream performance

 The final key feature we’ll cover for conference streaming solutions is analytics.
 Analytics track data about your audience, such as how many people are watching and from where they’re tuning in.
 This can be key for assessing the success of individual sessions, keynotes, and the conference as a whole.

 Identifying your most popular material will help you lean into your strengths.
 And knowing your weaknesses will help you shore them up as well.
 For this reason, look for conference streaming solutions that include a full analytics dashboard so you can easily monitor your content.